Matrix-Analytic Methods

 - Parameters:

-D0 (ndarray) – Hidden transition matrix
+D0 (numpy.ndarray) – Hidden transition matrix

-D1 (ndarray) – Visible transition matrix
+D1 (numpy.ndarray) – Visible transition matrix

 n_samples (int) – Number of samples to generate